ricmclaughlin/ang-gulp-recipe/README.md

 ## Angular Gulp Recipe

-In the quest to build the ultimate Angular Gulpfile I worked through a couple of gulp classes and then set out to make my own using smatterings of each class and blog article I read.
+In the quest to build the ultimate Angular Gulpfile I worked through a couple of gulp classes and then set out to make my own using smatterings of each class and blog article I have read.
 This is the result.
 Technics I have implemented here include:

-0. Helpers & Organization - Lots of folks dislike gulp because it gets unweldy as the tasks pile up.
-Welcome to development.
-There is a reason it is complex.
-It's the nature of software.
-That said, there are a couple of things I have figured out to simplify were you can.
-*  It's a bit of a obvious statement but gulp is a Javascript tool so you can create reusable functions inside your <code>gulpfile.js</code>.
-Logging application progress and debugging information &amp; deleting files are operations that happen all over so why not DRY those aspects of your gulpfile up by creating reusable functions?
-*  Extracting the configuration including files locations and options passed to plugins can be extracted into a seperate <code>gulp.config.js</code> file.
-*  Loading all of the important gulp plugins ends up being quite a bit of dependency management - why not load the plugins dynamically, when needed, using the super handy [gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins)?
-Plus when you use the gulp-load-plugins plugin you get to refer to plugins generically as <code>$</code> and after so much jQuery I kinda miss typing <code>$</code> and this really helps me feel better!
-*  Fourth, [gulpif](https://github.com/robrich/gulp-if) allows you to conditionally control the low of vinyl objects - which translates into tons of fantastic filtering in your gulp tasks.
-*  Fifth, [gulp-plumber](https://github.com/floatdrop/gulp-plumber) is a [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch) that continues the <code>gulp.pipe</code> if an error occurs in the execution of a <code>.pipe</code>'d command.
-Handy all over gulp files.
-Not convinced?
-This is what sealed the ["convincing to for me"](https://gist.github.com/floatdrop/8269868)
-*  Listing tasks in your gulpfile should be built in - You are likely to be the only person using your gulpfile and other flat don't want to look into the file to figure out what the hell it does.
-Please do us all a favor by implementing the [gulp-task-listing](https://www.npmjs.com/package/gulp-task-listing) plugin and making it your default gulp task!

 1. Syntax checking with [JSHint](https://github.com/spalger/gulp-jshint) & [JSCS](https://github.com/jscs-dev/gulp-jscs) - I'm not a super big fan of syntax error checking in my dev tool.
 I like it at the command line so some of the functionality of JSHine and JSCS are lost on me.
 But that does NOT mean I don't like it at compile time.
 The ability to keep good style and syntax is great when integrated into the build task.